cheleb/scalaio-fullstack/pages/03_zio.md

 </div>
 <v-clicks depth="2">

- * describe the effects of a program in a purely functional way
+ * describe the effect
-   - no side effects
-   - Hence `Runable[A]` is a better analogy than `Future[A]`
- * compose effects in a purely functional way.
+ * compose effects
  * run effects with an interpreter.

 </v-clicks>